leonlinsx/minimal-mistakes/_posts/2019-02-28-Moloch-judger-of-social-credit.md

 1. As mentioned before, I really don't mind if you want to be removed; you'd be doing me a favour since I don't like spamming.
 Happy to pretend to ignore you too if I'm not already doing so.
 2. Non-existent.
 If you were hoping for a chess game demo here's one by [alphazero](https://youtu.be/lFXJWPhDsSY "alphazero vs stockfish") which is worth watching
 3. Slightly more existent than my chess ability but declining every day
-4. Or 5 years too late, if my mom is too be believed.
+4. Or 5 years too late, if my mom is to be believed
 5. A fantastic TV series if you haven't already watched it btw.
 Start with the second episode if you're new...
 6. Have been guilty of this myself, and I try to avoid it.
 Especially since productivity seems to [drop off a cliff past a certain weekly load](http://ftp.iza.org/dp8129.pdf "study on productivity").
 Caveat I haven't read the full paper.
 7. Am I considered peranakan?
 Are most Singaporeans technically peranakan?
 Hoping someone can answer this